Portf-io/portf-coding-challenge-2/README.md

 ## 📄 What is PortF Task Manager

 A simple Task Management Application that allows users to create, update, delete, and view tasks.
-This is created from the coding challenge by PortF.
-These are instructions:
+This is created from the coding challenge by PortF with these instructions:

 1. Some guide tasks are provided in `prisma/seed.ts`